Samagra-Development/metabase/docs/handbook/frequently-used-charts.md

-## Frequently Used Charts
+# Frequently Used Charts

 Charts helps our users get a clearer picture of large amounts of data and how they compare with other data.
 These Charts convey information quickly and easily to the user.
 A Metabase dashboard contains a set of Charts and Data tables brought together which you can share with your team.

 Metabase provides us with following kinds of Charts:

-### Big Number
+## Big Number

-The Numbers option is for displaying a single number, nice and big.
+This is used for displaying a single number, nice and big.
 The options for numbers include:

 - Adding character prefixes or suffixes to it (so you can do things like put a currency symbol in front or a percent at the end)